vlatkoh/FinTAD/README.md

 * Historical transaction data from banks (both normal and fraudulent)
 * User behavior patterns (e.g., typical transaction amounts, frequency, locations)
-* We'll utilize supervised machine learning models, specifically deep learning architectures like LSTM (Long Short-Term Memory) due to their proficiency with sequence data, combined with features extracted using traditional methods.
+* We'll utilize supervised machine learning models, specifically deep learning architectures like LSTM (Long Short-Term Memory) due to their capabilities to work with sequence data, combined with features extracted using traditional methods.
-* Scikit-learn and TensorFlow will be instrumental in model development.
+* Scikit-learn and TensorFlow will be used in model development.

 ## Challenges
 1. Balancing between false positives and false negatives